Please note: The Loop integration is only available if you are on the Premium plan or above.

 How the integration benefits your business

-The Rise and Loop integration enables your customers to receive store credit upon returning items to your store.
+The Rise and Loop integration enable your customers to receive store credit upon returning items to your store.
 This store credit is held in customers' loyalty card along with already accumulated store credit.

 What's so great about this?